ClanCats/Hydrahon/README.md

 As you can see the Hydrahon automatically escapes parameters.

-But because we are humans that get confuesd when there are hunderts of thousends of questions marks, I will continue to always show the runnable query:
+But because we are humans that get confused when there are hundreds of thousands of questions marks, I will continue to always show the runnable query:

 ```sql
 insert into `people` (`age`, `name`) values (25, Ray), (30, John), (22, Ali)